seedifferently/apidocs-v4/source/includes/_authorizations.md

 Learn more about our [Authorization API workflow](https://pokitdok.com/developers/api/#api-authorizations).

 Interested in requesting approval for a referral to a specialist?
-See PokitDok’s [Referrals](#referrals_header) endpoint.
+Check out the API Reference page for PokitDok’s Referrals endpoint.

 #### Available Authorizations Endpoint